 Initiatives started by the Department of Housing and Residence Education encourage on-campus residents to conserve water through posted reminders, annual competitions and more.
-UF/IFAS Extension also offers extensive resources and tips for conserving water in your own life in the Living Green Guide.
+UF/IFAS Extension also offers extensive resources and tips for conserving water in your own life in the Guide to Sustainable Living.

 Make sure that faucets are turned off all the way and promptly report leaky faucets, toilets and sprinklers to the PPD Work Management.
 Call 352-392-1121 or email firstname.lastname@example.org to report an issue.